IDE-installers/sublime-linux-installer/README.md

 chmod +x install_sublime.sh
 sudo bash install_sublime.sh
 ```
-When you execute this script you have to choose which package manager you are using and and which channel to use.
+When you execute this script you have to:
+1. Choose which package manager you are using
+2. Choose which channel to use